paduagroup/clandpol/README.md

        12    0.400  # NO DP
        13    0.400  # ON DP

     The atomic indices of small, highly charged atoms (typically, point charges without LJ sites) should be specified with the `-a` option.
-The short range Coulomb interactions of those atoms with all Drude cores and Drude partiles should be damped.
+The short-range Coulomb interactions of those atoms with all Drude cores and Drude particles should be damped.
 The corresponding `pair_coeff` lines are appended to the `pair-p-sc.lmp` file.

         pair_coeff    1    3 coul/tt 4.5 1.0
         pair_coeff    2    3 coul/tt 4.5 1.0